To create a plot using a continuous scale in ggplot2, you need to define a continuous variable as the aesthetic for the x or y-axis.

 Error: Discrete value supplied to continuous scale

-Please run the above code in RStudio because this is a problem of plot and visualizing the plots in RStudio is easy.
+Please run the above code in RStudio because this is a problem of the plot, and visualizing the plots in RStudio is easy.

 We used the ggplot2 library in the above code to plot the data.